SichangHe/igem-2022-dku-backup/src/model.md

   takes the drug.

 - **Hardware**\
-  This section shows the 3D model of the micro-capsule where Yeast cells are sealed in.
+  This section shows the 3D model of the micro-capsule where yeast cells are sealed in.
-  The micro-capsule is made of shellac, and the pH-dependent solubility that prefers a mild basic environment makes shellac perfect for releasing probiotics in intestines.
+  The micro-capsule is made of shellac, and the pH-dependent solubility that prefers a mild basic environment makes shellac perfect for releasing probiotics in the intestines.

 {{#include protein_structure_prediction.md}}